learning-zone/sql-basics/README.md

 - %FOUND, %NOFOUND, %ROWCOUNT and %ISOPEN attributes are used in both types of cursors.

-#### What is Similarity and Difference between Truncate and Delete in SQL?
+## Q. What is Similarity and Difference between Truncate and Delete in SQL?

 - Similarity